open-telemetry/opentelemetry-collector-contrib/exporter/sumologicexporter/README.md

 The following configuration options are supported:

-- `url` (required): Unique URL generated for your HTTP Metrics Source.
+- `endpoint` (required): Unique URL generated for your HTTP Metrics Source.
 This is the address to send metrics to.
 - `compress` (optional): Option to enable compression (default true)
 - `compress_encoding` (optional): Compression encoding format, either gzip or deflate (default gzip)
 - `max_request_body_size` (optional): Max HTTP request body size in bytes before compression (if applied).
 By default 1MB is recommended.